 Additionally, excessive cortisol has been linked with major depression, osteoporosis (it extracts calcium and other minerals from bones and interferes with the laying down of new bone), high blood pressure, and insulin resistance.

 In rats, high cortisol levels lead to what researchers call “food-seeking behaviour” (the kind that drives you to eat when you’re upset, angry, or stressed).
 The body takes those extra calories and distributes them as fat in the abdomen, contributing to weight gain and the risk of diabetes and heart attack.

 Cortisol is what wakes us up in the morning.

 The levels rise naturally and gradually towards the end of our final sleep cycle.
 However with a heightened cortisol level you’ll probably be waking in the early hours of the morning, as your natural cycle increases your cortisol level to waking point.
 That’s why you can’t get back to sleep!

-So get yourself fit and healthy on the inside by treating your body to a relaxing holistic treatment.
+So get yourself fit and healthy on the inside by:

 Contact Dawn to discuss which treatment will best suit your needs.